-I think God invites us into incredible moments of transformation and connection that are only possible through proximity and relationships.
-But let's be honest -- the most inclusive spaces in America are often aesthetically uninviting, falling apart, and frankly... uninspiring.
+I think incredible moments of transformation and connection are only possible through proximity and relationships.
+But let's be honest -- the most inclusive spaces to gather in America are often aesthetically uninviting, falling apart, and frankly... uninspiring.

 I bring my eclectic group of friends (think: experts on racial reconciliation and inclusion, musicians, artists, designers, athletes, comedians, actors, pastors, drag queens -- your girl has a lot of friends okay?) along for the ride to move us from a D.I.Y. culture to a D.I.T. culture -- Do It Together.
 No church storage closet is left unturned as we restore, renew, and reconcile.
 We're talking Queer Eye meets Marie Kondo meets the Vicar of Dibley.
 (If Chip and Jo wants to come too, I won't object.)

 I imagine a world where "churches", once the most segregated spaces in America, can become our most connected and inclusive spaces.
 Spaces where inclusion isn't just a catchphrase or a tag line, but a way of life.
 I imagine spaces that welcome people into proximity with one another with such authenticity, that we can never go back to the way things were before.